 CLOSE SEARCH

+Fixed term contracts are common.
 While primarily associated with employment law, fixed term contracts are also commonly used for consultants, freelancers, and commercial agreements in sectors such as IT, property, and professional services.

-Employees on fixed term contracts are entitled to equal treatment with permanent employees, including comparable terms, benefits, and opportunities unless objectively justified.
+Equal treatment - employees on fixed term contracts are entitled to equal treatment with permanent employees, including comparable terms, benefits, and opportunities unless objectively justified.

-After four years of successive fixed term contracts, employees automatically convert to permanent status unless the employer can provide genuine objective justification.
+Length of employment - after 4 years of successive fixed term contracts, employees automatically convert to permanent status unless the employer can provide genuine objective justification.

-Including proper early termination provisions is essential; without them, employers may be liable to pay for the entire remaining contract term if terminated prematurely.
+Early termination - Including proper early termination provisions is essential; without them, employers may be liable to pay for the entire remaining contract term if terminated prematurely.

-Fixed term employees can bring discrimination claims from day one - no qualifying period applies for claims related to protected characteristics.
+Discrimination legal protection - fixed term employees can bring discrimination claims from day one - no qualifying period applies for claims related to protected characteristics.

 Lack of proper notice provisions leading to breach of contract claims